Principal Investigator

 Research Assistant

-Kai White is a first-year undergraduate student from Raleigh, North Carolina, currently majoring in psychology at North Carolina Central University.
-She is one of the HBCU scholars in the lab and plans to pursue a Ph.D. in counseling psychology to become a child psychologist.
+Kai White is a second-year undergraduate student from Raleigh, North Carolina, currently majoring in psychology at North Carolina Central University.
+She is an HBCU scholar in the lab and plans to pursue a Ph.D. in counseling psychology to become a child psychologist.
 Her research interests include examining how race-related trauma affects the development of African American children.
 In her free time, Kai enjoys listening to music and spending time with friends and family.

 Research Assistant